 The ABA file format in use today is specifically designed for BECS payments.
-It is limited in the data it can carry-such as a maximum 18-character payment reference-and only supports payments made using a BSB and account number.
+It is limited in the data it can carry such as a maximum 18-character payment reference-and only supports payments made using a BSB and account number.

-To support broader use of the NPP, it is proposed that a standard payment instruction format be introduced-functionally equivalent to the ABA file but tailored to the NPP's capabilities and in particular the ISO 20022 message structure that the NPP operates on.
+To support broader use of the NPP, it is proposed that a standard payment instruction format be introduced functionally equivalent to the ABA file but tailored to the NPP's capabilities.
 A standardised format would promote consistency across the industry and enable businesses to unlock the full benefits of the NPP, including support for PayTo, payments addressed to PayIDs, and richer data such as additional references and identifiers.